enthusiasticgeek/esp32_wroom_wifiap_stepper_webserver/README.md

 Note: ESP32 WROOM microcontroller offers soft WiFi AP mode.

 Note: There are two *.ino files with similar code.
 A normal version without push buttons ISR and one with push buttons ISR.
-The user may install whichever they prefer.
+The user may program whichever they prefer of those two.

 ## Methods of controlling a stepper motor: